 The process of creating a backup [noun] by copying data records from a SQL Server database, or log records from its transaction log.

 A copy of data that can be used to restore and recover the data after a failure.
 Backups of a database can also be used to restore a copy the database to a new location.

 A disk or tape device to which SQL Server backups are written and from which they can be restored.
-SQL Server backups can also be written to a Windows Azure Blob storage service, and URL format is used to specify the destination and the name of the backup file..
+SQL Server backups can also be written to an Azure Blob storage service, and URL format is used to specify the destination and the name of the backup file..
 For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.

-A backup of data in a complete database (a database backup), a partial database ( a partial backup), or a set of data files or filegroups (a file backup).
+A backup of data in a complete database (a database backup), a partial database (a partial backup), or a set of data files or filegroups (a file backup).

 A backup of a database.
 Full database backups represent the whole database at the time the backup finished.
 Differential database backups contain only changes made to the database since its most recent full database backup.

 A data backup that is based on the latest full backup of a complete or partial database or a set of data files or filegroups (the differential base) and that contains only the data that has changed since that base.